zemerov/imbalanced_classification/README.md

 ### Target

-Predict whether ad is fake or real.
+Predict job ad is fake or real.

 ### Results